pchaganti/gx-NoA/README.md

 2.  **Pose a Problem**: Enter the high-level prompt you want the agent network to solve.
 3.  **Build and Run**: Click the "Build and Run Graph" button to initiate the process.
 4.  **Observe the Emergence**: The backend dynamically constructs the agent network using LangGraph.
 You can monitor the entire process—agent creation, forward inference, and reflective learning—in the real-time log viewer.
+5.  **Chat and Diagnose**: Once the epochs are complete, the GUI will present a chat interface.
+Use this to directly query the RAG index of the network's entire thought process.
+Ask follow-up questions and probe for deeper insights.
-5.  **Download the Final Report**: Once all epochs are complete, the final harvest phase will run.
-A download link for a ZIP file containing the generated research papers will appear.
+6.  **Harvest and Download**: When you are finished chatting, click the "HARVEST" button.
+This will incorporate your chat history and generate the final report.
+A download link for a ZIP file containing the research papers will appear.

 ## Let's Collaborate: Building a P2P Network